Abrasive Resistant Rubber Seals

 Why use Abrasive Resistant Solid Rubber Seals?

-A material with abrasion resistance properties will resist wear and erosion caused by mechanical wear, allowing the material to retain its original form for longer, therefore, reducing the risk of component or product failure and saves on the cost of having to replace the material more often.
+A material or product with abrasion resistance properties, such as solid rubber seals, will resist wear and erosion caused by mechanical wear, allowing the material to retain its original form for longer, therefore, reducing the risk of component or product failure and saves on the cost of having to replace the material more often.

 Advantages to Using Abrasion Resistant Rubber Rolls

-- Can be used in physically demanding applications and environments
+- Solid rubber seals can be used in physically demanding applications and environments

 - Offers extremely high resilience to wear and tear